 Lifting newbies often struggle with proper hip extension without even realizing it.
 And that’s a big deal.

 If you can’t hinge, your back ends up carrying the majority of the weight you’re lifting.
-This is a big no-no because it may lead to a back injury, lower back pain, and worse.
+This is a big no-no because it may lead to a back injury, lower back pain, or worse.

 Reverse hyperextensions can significantly improve your hip flexibility.
 By doing so, they’re indirectly making your other exercises more successful and risk-free.